avikde/avikde.github.io/_posts/2024-12-21-what-are-robot-dogs.md

 categories: quadruped
 ---

-I recently got contacted by a journalist with some questions about quadrupedal robots (what they are, what they are good for, etc.).
-It was an interesting exercise in processing my personal thoughts, and since only a small amount of what I said ended up making it into the publication, I thought I would record
+I was recently contacted by a journalist for a magazine article about quadrupedal robots (what they are, what they are good for, etc.).
+It was a good exercise in processing my own thoughts, and since only a small amount of them ended up making it into the publication, I'll record them here.

 > Robots tend to imitate naturally occurring, biological structures.
 What is it about a dog's form that makes it ideal to roboticize?